Entry requirements

 About the MPhil/PhD programme

-You will be supported by reserved computing resources (including networked departmental workstations exclusively for the use of research students) and an extensive collection of software – both commercial packages and in-house products.
-Additionally you will have access to a good collection of research monographs and journals and you may access databases of research information.
+We have reserved computing resources (including networked departmental workstations exclusively for the use of research students) and an extensive collection of software – both commercial packages and in-house products for our students.
 There is a comprehensive assembly of worldwide official statistics.
-The Department has a dedicated library with statistical journals and books available to you.
+The Department has a dedicated library with statistical journals and books available.

 Department of Statistics